bbalakriz/rh1-dynamic-frontend-wrapper/README.md

 ## Steps to create a RHDH dynamic frontend wrapper plugin

-1. Clone this repository
+1. Clone this repository.
-2. Create `app-config.yaml` at the project root with the following contents:
+2. Create `app-config.yaml` at the project root with the following contents.
 ```
 app:
   baseUrl: "https://plugin.com"